VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 The proposed name for this mode is `pure-mode`, meaning "pure" as in "no side effects".
 This name comes from the parallel with functional programming; in functional programming, functions don't have side effects, in `pure-mode` workspaces have no side effects.

 To make the discussions more efficient, we could also name the current default installation mode of npm.
-We will call this mode `hoisted-mode` as packages are shared accross workspaces by hoisting them to the root of the project.
+We will call this mode `hoisted-mode` as packages are shared across workspaces by hoisting them to the root of the project.

 ## More on the problem